leothehero/OpenStandards/Audio/AAF.md

 2     | Triangle wave
 3     | Sawtooth wave

-Otherwise, if there is no action type (if the frequency is higher than 3Hz), then you should add:
+Otherwise, if there if frequency is higher than 3Hz, then you should add:
 ```
 - [DURATION] - unsigned short, duration in milliseconds
 ```
+and the note is to be played.